shinjansarkar/rcciit-coverage/README.md

-# RCCIIT Coverage - Admin Panel & CRUD Application
+# Rcciit Coverage Team - Admin Panel & CRUD Application

-A comprehensive admin panel and CRUD application for managing events, time periods, and resource links for RCCIIT Coverage.
+A comprehensive admin panel and CRUD application for managing events, time periods, and resource links for Rcciit Coverage Team.
 Built with React, TypeScript, and Supabase for authentication and database management.

 ## Features